 Focusing students on their own social-emotional learning skills can have a tremendous effects on students and schools.
 Counselors, teachers, and school leaders at Carolina Voyager School in Charleston, South Carolina are directly engaging with young students about social-emotional learning and using student reports to identify students who need support in specific areas.
 You can hear fourth graders from the school talk about what grit means to them and their enthusiasm for looking for and cultivating grit in their lives.

-At Panorama, we’re excited to partner with more districts and school systems that are focusing on helping students develop social-emotional learning skills and using personalized data to support the growth of every student.
+At Panorama, we’re excited to partner with more districts and school systems that are focusing on supporting students’ social emotional development using personalized data.
 Please get in touch if you’d like to talk about bringing Panorama for Social-Emotional Learning to your district.